Left-conservatism: China

-In China, orthodox Marxist ideological bureaucrats who opposed the Chinese economic reforms were simultaneously regarded as both left-wing and conservative.
+In China, orthodox Marxist–Leninist ideological bureaucrats who were skeptical of the Chinese economic reforms were simultaneously regarded as both left-wing and conservative.
 The left-conservative faction of the post-reform and opening up Chinese Communist Party (CCP) is represented by the supporters of Chen Yun, Deng Liqun, and Xi Jinping Thought within the party.
-However, Xi Jinping is also considered a "traditionalist" or "neoauthoritarian" politician; CCP's neoauthoritarianism was described as right-wing by Yuezhi Zhao.
+However, Xi Jinping is also considered a "traditionalist" or "neoauthoritarian" politician; CCP's neoauthoritarianism was described as "right-wing" by the liberal Chinese-Canadian sociologist Yuezhi Zhao.
+Jiang Shigong, a Schmittian thinker, is a "conservative socialist" exponent of Xi Jinping Thought and is opposed to liberalism in China.